Agustin-Vidal-Holberton/holbertonschool-shell/permissions/README.md

 6-multiple_permissions: adds execute permissions to owner and group owner, and read to others to the file hello
 7-everybody: adds execution permissions to owner, group owner and others to the file hello
 8-James-Bond: sets the permissions to hello file as owner and group don't have any, and only other have them all
+9-John_Doe: sets the mode of the file like the exaple(753)